 A taxpayer who is 65 years of age or older may qualify to have a portion of the AMTC taken into account when calculating the employees' tax to be deducted from his or her remuneration.
-The taxpayer must be a member of a registered medical scheme and if the employer -
+The taxpayer must be a member of a registered medical scheme and, if the employer - does not pay the medical scheme contributions directly, the employer may take the qualifying portion of the AMTC into account, if the taxpayer has provided proof of payment of the contributions.

-- (i) pays the medical scheme contributions directly, the employer is required to take the qualifying portion of the AMTC into account;31 or - (ii) does not pay the medical scheme contributions directly, the employer may take the qualifying portion of the AMTC into account, if the taxpayer has provided proof of payment of the contributions.32
+(i) pays the medical scheme contributions directly, the employer is required to take the qualifying portion of the AMTC into account; or